 INTERVIEWQuestions & Answers

 A.: I don’t advertise this movement at all.
 The past is the past, and I’ll explain.
-But first let me be clear.
-You’re in my house and you don’t see any altars or pictures in memory of Dr. Lefebure.
+But first, let me be clear.
+You’re in my house and you don’t see any altars or pictures in memory of Dr. LEFEBURE.
 I am clothed and I live like everyone else.
-Only a few friends you may have met are there, some of whom help me from time to time so that the Phosphenism does not disappear.
+Only a few friends you may have met are there, some of whom help me from time to time so that Phosphenism does not disappear.

 Everyone has the right to make mistakes, and it is also possible that members may behave in a deviant manner.
 Everything is debatable and I am not here to debate or polemicize.
 I just want to tell you my position here.
 To avoid prosecution, many “gurus” and/or authors go abroad to spread their good word from abroad.